-The length of pharmaceutical training and the minimum range of subjects in which theoretical and practical training must be undergone are laid down in Directive 85/432/EEC, which also explicitly states that the balance between theoretical and practical training must, in respect of each subject, give sufficient importance to theory to maintain the university character of the training.
+The length of pharmaceutical training and the minimum range of subjects in which theoretical and practical training must be undergone are laid down in Directive 85/432/EEC, which also explicitly states that the balance between

 Future developments in pharmacy and medicine will lead to constant revisions of syllabus as has been seen with the introduction of new subjects such as molecular biology and biotechnology in recent years.
 This is essential if pharmacists are to be equipped properly by their course of education and training for practice in various fields.